Judith Grimes: Development and reception

-Cailey Fleming enter the final part of the fifth episode "What Comes After" in the ninth season as part of the recurring cast and despite that she appeared in the section "also starring".
+Cailey Fleming entered the final part of the fifth episode "What Comes After" in the ninth season as part of the recurring cast and despite that she appeared in the section "also starring".
 In the following tenth season, Fleming was promoted to the main cast of the series giving importance to being a member of the surviving Grimes family.

 According to showrunner Angela Kang, to adapt the comic's story, they plan on taking some of the role that Carl had and giving them to Judith, now aged similarly to Carl, which allows them to follow the main threads of the comic's Whisperer arc but with a new take using Judith's personality.

 Matt Fowler of IGN expressed in this way about the development of Cailey Fleming portraying Judith Grimes after a brief appearance in season 9:

 Louisa Mellor writing for Den of Geek! praised Cailey Fleming and said: "Judith Grimes is hardly the only, or the first powerful little girl on TV with things to teach us.
 She's part of a growing gang (Lisa Simpson's the founding member, obviously, Stranger Things Eleven is the muscle).
 These girls and their real-world counterparts are here with lessons to teach us, and mostly, we're all ears."

 Josh Wigler of The Hollywood Reporter said: "As played by Star Wars: The Force Awakens actress Cailey Fleming, Judith's arrival as an apocalypse-tested warrior marks a major deviation from how events unfold in Robert Kirkman and Charlie Adlard's Walking Dead comic books on which the AMC show is based.
 In their original telling of the tale, Judith died as an infant, alongside her mother Lori when the Governor unleashed the full power of Woodbury on the prison.
 In the TV series, Lori died much earlier than expected, while Judith's fate was left lingering following the Governor's assault on the prison.
 It was revealed some episodes later that baby Judith wound up in the care of Carol and Tyreese, featured heavily in season four's episode "The Grove", a consensus pick for one of the very best episodes in Walking Dead history."